-Minelab delivered revenues of \$176 million (FY22: \$262 million).
-Notwithstanding, the reduction in Minelab revenues against FY22, which is a direct result of continuing disruption in the Northeast African market, Minelab delivered a stronger second half across all its key markets, being RoW recreational detectors, Countermine and also in the African market.
+Minelab delivered revenues of \$176 million in FY23 (FY22: \$262 million).
+Notwithstanding, the reduction in Minelab revenues against FY22, which is a direct result of continued disruptions in the Northeast African market, Minelab delivered a stronger second half across all its key divisions, being the African market, Rest of World (RoW) recreational detectors and Countermine.
 Minelab's FY23 segment profit margin remained stable from H1 at 32%.

-Despite the global trend of increasing inflationary pressures affecting consumer sentiment and discretionary spending, the revenues from RoW recreational detectors have remained remarkably resilient, growing 9% versus pcp after adjusting for the ceased Russian recreational market.
-This sector continued to expand, exceeding the record FY22 levels which were driven by government stimulus and unprecedented COVID-related demand.
-The newly released products Manticore, X-Terra Pro, Equinox 700 and 900 detectors have been well received and the products delivered exceptional results driving the FY23 RoW recreational revenue growth.
-The Company anticipates a full year benefit from these products in FY24, although we continue to closely monitor the impact of global macroeconomic conditions.
+Despite increasing inflationary pressures affecting consumer sentiment and discretionary spending, the revenues from RoW recreational detectors have remained remarkably resilient, growing 9% versus pcp after adjusting for the ceased Russian recreational market.
+During FY23, Minelab made strategic investments into sales and marketing, in order to grow and expand our market reach.
+The business successfully restructured the European dealer model, optimised e-commerce channel offerings and expanded distribution capabilities.
+This sector continues to expand beyond the record FY22 levels, which were driven by government stimulus and unprecedented COVID-related demand.